 When a loan is charged off, the credit is applied to the loan note asset account (the loan note), lowering the value of the asset.
 The debit is applied to the bad debts expense account, raising the balance of that account.
 Bad debts expense is a common account, but your company may call it something different.

-Charge-offs can also be called a "write-off" or a "write-down."
+Charge-offs can also be called a "Charge-off" or a "write-down."
 When a borrower does not pay back a loan, the lender can charge off the entire amount or a partial amount (they "write down" the loan so its value, often called book value, is a smaller amount).
 Losing value on an asset that is not being depreciated results in a loss.
 Operating losses and capital losses usually offset ordinary income and capital gains.
 Capital losses usually have limits in the amount of income they can offset.
 Lenders should consult with accounting professionals to determine how to categorize losses.

 Capital Gains and Losses